Adoption vs. IVF: What's Right for You?

 Foster Care Adoption: When a child in the foster care system is legally available for adoption, this means that a court has already terminated the rights of his or her biological parents, and they will be unable to ever regain custody.
 The goal of the foster care system is almost always to reunite a child with his or her biological family, and birth parents are often given many years and several opportunities to complete a reunion plan.
 If a child has been legally cleared for adoption, then, it is likely that the child is older.
 It’s also common for children within the foster care system to have special needs.

 International Adoption: While new laws and regulations are making international adoption a little less common, this type of adoption refers to parents who add a child from another country into their family.
 This process varies greatly depending on the country the parents choose to adopt from.

 Because the different types of adoptions and the resources necessary to complete them vary, the costs do as well.
-Foster care adoption is almost always the most cost-effective form of adoption with an average cost of $2,744, while a private domestic adoption can cost up to $50,000.
+Foster care adoption is almost always the most cost-effective form of adoption with an average cost of $2,744, while a private domestic adoption can cost tens of thousands of dollars.
 International adoption costs heavily depend on the country a family adopts from.
 Keep in mind, however, that as long as you work with a good agency, choosing adoption does guarantee that you’ll become a parent, while money spent on IVF may not result in anything.